hashicorp/terraform/website/docs/commands/providers/lock.html.md

   to the dependency lock file without initializing the referenced providers.
 ---

-# Command: terraform providers mirror
+# Command: terraform providers lock

 The `terraform providers lock` consults upstream registries (by default) in order to write provider dependency information into